 After surgery, it is absolutely crucial to listen to your surgeon’s instructions and follow the prescribed rehabilitation protocol which often involves physical therapy.
 All too often athletes will re-injury their shoulders because they try to return to play too soon.
 Not respecting the post-surgical instructions may compromise labral healing, which can ultimately lead to chronic shoulder instability.
 Your doctor will clear you to return to play after he has examined your progress in follow up appointments.

 For non-athletes or weekend warriors, surgery often is not necessary

 Although the procedure is fast and minimally invasive, injections and physical therapy will often provide great results.
 Injections for shoulder labrum tears include cortisone and platelet rich plasma (PRP).
 Stem cell therapies may often promising results in the future.
 There are other growth factor injections that may be considered, but treatment should only be recommended by a board-certified, fellowship trained orthopedic sports medicine surgeon.

 For more information

 If you are suffering from shoulder pain, and you suspect it may be a torn labrum, Dr. Steve Hamilton is a board certified, sub-specialty trained orthopedic surgeon.
 Dr. Hamilton will provide a thorough physical exam and a comprehensive review of your medical history to ensure a proper diagnosis and the right treatment recommendation for you.
 He also uses diagnostic imaging, such as MRI and X-ray, to help ensure that your treatment will be as effective as possible.
 Don’t let shoulder instability keep you from sports or an active lifestyle!
-Take the next step to address your shoulder pain and schedule your appointment with Dr. Steve Hamilton at Beacon Orthopaedics.
+Take the next step to address your shoulder pain and schedule your appointment with Dr. Steve Hamilton at Beacon Orthopedics.
 You may also schedule by phone 24/7 at 513.354.3700.